c15c/weighty/README.md

 ## Widgets

-Small: a ring showing progress toward the goal, the streak in the middle, and how much is left to lose underneath.
-Medium: the streak and the change at the last weigh-in, next to a 30 day sparkline with your goal drawn as a dashed line, plus a progress bar.
+**Small**: a ring showing progress toward the goal, the streak in the middle, and how much is left to lose underneath.

+**Medium**: the streak and the change at the last weigh-in, next to a 30 day sparkline with your goal drawn as a dashed line, plus a progress bar.
 Lock screen circular and inline are also supported.